 "Tourism is one of the world's most important economic sectors.
 It employs one in every ten people on Earth and provides livelihoods to hundreds of millions more."

-This included UNWTO 112 Executive Council held in Georgia, the first hybrid event where we gathered 170 delegates from 24 countries to agree on a landmark mechanism: the Tbilisi Declaration – our commitment to making international travel safe again realigning the sector towards a more sustainable and inclusive future.
+At UNWTO 112 Executive Council held in Georgia, an historic hybrid event where we gathered 170 delegates from 24 countries, we agreed on a landmark mechanism: The Tbilisi Declaration – our commitment to making international travel safe again and realigning the sector towards a more sustainable and inclusive future.

 (Y)our chance to RESTART TOURISM